๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 Hawaii Trip’s Cost Per Day

-A mid-range budget traveler can expect to spend $250 to $330 per day in Hawaii.
-This generally entails splitting a mid-range hotel that costs $200 per night, eating at $ to $$ restaurants, renting a standard car every day, and doing a mix of free activities and paid tours.
+A mid-range budget traveler can expect to spend about $250 per day in Hawaii.
+This generally entails splitting a mid-range hotel that costs $180 per night, eating at $ to $$ restaurants, renting a standard car every day, and doing a mix of free activities and paid tours.

 ๐Ÿ Accommodation Cost in Hawaii: $1,667

 My average cost of accommodation in Hawaii was $139 per night.
-I was able to split accommodations with one other person at all times.
+I was able to split accommodations with others at all times.

 Big Island Airbnb$473$118